james-see/spry/README.rst

 social media intelligence from the terminal

-this is a very early beta release
+this is in early beta

-the only thing that works are instagram, facebook, twitter, reddit, foursquare, and flickr
+16 social accounts working so far...

+KEY FEATURES:

+1. Saves profile images and content from each profile found in the directory that you ran the command from.
+2. Puts all found data into a single PDF (username-report.pdf) in the directory that you ran the command from.
+3. Progress DOTS and nice COLOURS assuming your terminal supports it.

+INSTALL via pip:

+`pip install spry`

+or

+INSTALL via git:

+`git clone git@github.com:jamesacampbell/spry.git`

+then `cd spry` then `python spry-run.py [username]`

+DEV PATH?

 the goal is to get to +100 services that have public url user name profile links to check and gather information from

+EXAMPLES:

+run via `spry [username]`

+run without spitting out a pdf report:

+`spry [username] --no-report`

+run with verbose mode (show the user agent of each request):

-run via spry [username]
+` spry [username] -v`